padogrid/bundle-geode-1-app-kryo_codegen/README.md

        Map: /nw/orders
 ```

 ### 12. Read ingested data

 You can use the `read_cache` script to read the ingested data as follows.
-We have ingested data into the 'nw/customers' and 'nw/orders' maps.
+We have ingested data into the 'nw/customers' and '/nw/orders' regions.

 ```bash
 ./read_cache /nw/customers